SmarterApp/RDW_DataGenerator/README.md

 > Where `data-gen-env` is the name of the directory where you want your environment files placed.

-You can activate the virtual environment with this command:
+You can activate the virtual environment with this command (_note that `data-gen-env` is the same name that was used with the creation of the environment.
+If you change the name of the environment in the first command, change it in this command too_):

     source data-gen-env/bin/activate

-Note that `data-gen-env` is the same name that was used with the creation of the environment.
-If you change the name of the environment in the first command, change it in this command too.

 Once you have your environment activated (or you've decided not to use an environment), go into your repository and run this command to finish setup: